Next Steps for Pharm.D. Students

 Student Handbook and Conduct Policies

-Start off on the right foot by reviewing your Student Handbook.
+Start off on the right foot and review your Student Handbook.
 Learn more about academic policies, standards of conduct, educational outcomes, course descriptions, graduation and more.

 Enrollment Checklist

 We know there's a lot to do, so we've created a handy checklist to help you keep track of everything.
-If you have any questions, we're always here to help.
+If you have any questions, contact admissions